 Tips for Using Real Estate Marketing LettersThere are several sound reasons for using real estate marketing letters as part of an integrated marketing strategy.
 Perhaps the number-one reason is to cultivate relationships with prospects and people in your sphere of influence.
 Sending out real estate marketing letters to the same trageted prospects on a regular basis also increases the probability that your name and contact information will be in front of them at the right time.
 If they or someone they're close to are not looking for a new home or commercial property, then they would probably not be too interested in your services.
 However, conditions change, so a year from now—or maybe next month—a cold prospect could easily turn into a hot prospect!

 Success Factors of Real Estate Marketing LettersMost people are busy, distracted, and have short attention spans.
 Oh, and one more thing: Their primary thing that always want to know when they're considering a product or service is, "What's in it for ME?".
 So, when you're writing or editing a real estate marketing letter—or a real estate flyer, ad, or real estate post card—you want to make sure to focus on benefits, not just boring facts.

 Real estate letters should be visually inviting, well organized, and enticing—while maintaining credibility (don't exaggerate or use triple exclamation marks!!!).
 Bullets are a good way to organize your message and call attention to key points who want to emphasize.
 Here's an example:

-By the way...please visit our new Real Estate Marketing Blog for more marketing tips, real estate marketing tools, and other helpful resources for agents and realtors.
+By the way...please visit our new blogs for more marketing strategies and resources for agents and Realtors: